Skip to main content

 • A child diagnosed with CP should be encouraged to dream big and establish aspirations that drive them to give their all.

-• It’s important for a child who has CP to feel as comfortable and normal as possible, because they’re capable of achieving great things.
+• It’s important for a child who has CP to feel as comfortable as possible with their diagnosis, because they’re capable of achieving great things.

 The way children who have CP realize their goals may be different from other children, but fostering their drive and determination through constant encouragement is key to them not being defined by their diagnosis.